Risk-Aware Path Planning for Ground Vehicles using Occluded Aerial Images: RELATED WORK

-After inpainting the occlusion in the image, the path planning can be done by applying semantic segmentation over the modified image and extracting the information about the navigable areas.
-However, the inpainted areas are just predictions, and thus one should consider the risk associated with them while planning a path through them.
-Gal et al.~\cite{gal2016dropout}, Tian et al.~\cite{tian2020uno} and Loquercio et al.\cite{loquercio2020general} present methods to extract uncertainty in predictions from deep learning model.
-Using the dropout-based approach~\cite{gal2016dropout}, Sharma et al.~\cite{sharma2020risk} present a risk-aware planning framework for aerial images with an A* planner~\cite{hart1968formal}.
-While their framework uses out-of-distribution images as the source of uncertainty in the evaluation, our framework introduces uncertainty by inpainting the images.
+After inpainting the occlusion in the image, path planning can be done by applying semantic segmentation over the modified image to identify the navigable regions.
+Since the outcomes are just predictions, a safe operation requires taking the prediction uncertainty into account while planning.
+Gal et al.~\cite{gal2016dropout}, Tian et al.~\cite{tian2020uno} and Loquercio et al.\cite{loquercio2020general} present methods to extract uncertainty from deep learning model predictions.
+Sharma et al.~\cite{sharma2020risk} present a risk-aware planning framework for aerial images using the dropout-based approach~\cite{gal2016dropout}.
+We use this framework in our planning module with both the semantic segmentation and inpainted images acting as the source of uncertainty.